 London is home to some of the most famous cinemas in the world.
 From the larger than life screen at the BFI IMAX to the cultural mecca of the British Film Institute, you can find a whole new world of culture at London’s top cinemas.
 Whether you’re looking for the latest action-flick, a romantic comedy or a much-loved cultural gem, London’s movie-scene has it all.
-We have selected our top 5 favorite cinemas for you and your family to enjoy.
+We have selected our top 5 cinemas to visit in London.
 So, grab yourself a bag of popcorn, sit back and enjoy an afternoon at the movies!

 It’s the much-loved cinema along the South Bank, near to where Hugh Grant once stuttered ‘I love you’ to Andie McDowell in the British rom-com classic, Four Weddings and a Funeral.
 This is the place for cinematic events such as the annual London Film Festival, which is now in its 60th year, or to see an art-house movie or a quality Hollywood hit.
 Expect to see some real veteran viewers and art-house lovers at this one.